 Lightly brush tops with warmed apple jelly or apricot jam.
 Place jam in microwave-safe bowl and heat for 30 seconds.

-Adding a drizzle of icing is optional but recommended!
-Combine powdered sugar and milk or heavy cream and stir.
+For the drizzle of icing combine powdered sugar and milk or heavy cream and stir.
 You may need to add a bit more cream or powdered sugar to reach the right consistency.

 You can also, place the icing in a ziplock or piping bag and pipe it over top of each cake.

-Cover with wrap, or place in storage containers in refrigerator for up to one month.
+Cover with plastic wrap or place in airtight storage containers in the refrigerator for up to one month.
+Separate the layers using parchement paper so they do not stick together.

-These fruitcakes freeze very well.
-Freeze for up to one month in freezer-safe containers.
+These fruitcakes freeze well.
+Freeze for up to 3 months in freezer-safe containers separating any layers with parchment paper.

 Ingredients